michaelgira23/SVGbar.js/readme.md

 ## What is SVGbar.js?
 Well I'm glad you asked, random stranger!
 SVGbar.js will completely redefine what you think about progress bars **to this day.** It allows for you to make progress bars with SVG lines, shapes, paths, and more!
 It takes advantage of the `stroke-dasharray` and the `stroke-dashoffset` of any given SVG shape.

+## Demo
+You can find a live demo [here](https://michaelgira.me/svg-bar)

 ## Installation
-Simply download the repository, and place the `SVGbar.js` in a really cool spot and the `SVGbar.css` in a really cool spot.
+Simply download the repository, and place the `SVGbar.js` and the `SVGbar.css` in a really cool spot.

-Place this somewhere in your head of your HTML file:
+Place this little snippet somewhere in your head of your HTML file:
 ```html
 <!-- Make the progress bars pretty -->
 <link rel="stylesheet" href="path/to/SVGbar.css">
 ```

-And place this at the bottom of your body of your HTML file:
+And place this snippet at the bottom of your body of your HTML file:
 ```html
 <!-- Make the progress bars do stuff -->
 <script src="path/to/SVGbar.js"></script>
 ```

-## Demo
-You can find a live demo [here](https://michaelgira.me/svg-bar)

 ## Use
 Simply add the `progress` namespace to your SVG and apply the `svg-progress-bar` class to any SVG shape.
 This will make the said element an applicable progress bar. **Nothing will happen until you add the `progress:percent="##"` attribute to the given element to a valid progress bar.** This attribute can be anywhere from 0 to 100.